-2 Act 950 of 2015 requires that all districts have a Panic Button Alert System by September 1, 2015.
+- 2 Act 950 of 2015 requires that all districts have a Panic Button Alert System by September 1, 2015.
 While the Act states that this is conditioned by funding being available, we recommend putting one in place if possible to be in compliance with the law.
-The Act requires that any Panic Button Alert System meet the following requirements:

-b) Directly integrate into the existing statewide Smart911 system.

-c) Be available for use as a smartphone application and have a mechanism for panic notifications to be triggered by non-smartphone wireless callers and landline callers; and d) Be limited to users designated, approved, and confirmed by school administrators.
+The Act requires that any Panic Button Alert System meet the following requirements: - a) Connect the caller with 911 while simultaneously notifying designated on-site personnel; - b) Directly integrate into the existing statewide Smart911 system. - c) Be available for use as a smartphone application and have a mechanism for panic notifications to be triggered by non-smartphone wireless callers and landline callers; and - d) Be limited to users designated, approved, and confirmed by school administrators.